magnet/metered-rs/README.md

  * **extensible**: metrics are just regular types that implement the [`Metric`](https://docs.rs/metered/0.1.2/metered/metric/trait.Metric.html) trait with a specific behavior.
 Metered's macros let you refer to any Rust type, resulting in user-extensible attributes!

  Many metrics are only meaningful if we get precise statistics.
-When it comes to low-latency, high-range histograms, there's nothing better than [Gil Tene's High Dynamic Range Histograms](http://hdrhistogram.org/) and Metered uses [the official Rust port](https://github.com/HdrHistogram/HdrHistogram_rust) by default.
+When it comes to low-latency, high-range histograms, there's nothing better than [Gil Tene's High Dynamic Range Histograms](http://hdrhistogram.org/) and Metered uses [the official Rust port](https://github.com/HdrHistogram/HdrHistogram_rust) by default for its histograms.

 ## Using Metered